xiaoyali97/cs186-spring-2019/README.md

 Please use the steps above to submit your homework, and comment in the HW1 Submission Piazza thread if you have submission problems.

-If all else fails and it's near the deadline, please use your Berkeley email and send your `hw1.sql` file to cs186berkeley.backup@gmail.com
+If all else fails and it's near the deadline, please use your Berkeley email and send your `hw1.sql` file to cs186berkeley.backup@gmail.com.
+Title the subject of the email HW1 Submission.

 Congratulations!
 You finished your first homework!